jonasdieker/image_classification_ml_app/README.md

 # ML App for Classifying Images

-The model was training on CIFAR10 and thus only support the following classes:
+The model was training on CIFAR10 and thus only supports the following classes:

 `
 ["airplane",